 s.106A sits in the "Identification of securities" group of provisions in TCGA 1992 (ss.104 to 106A).
 It applies to "securities" only: shares, debentures and analogous financial instruments.
 Direct interests in land and buildings are not securities for the purposes of these sections.
 Mechanically, the matching rule is built around fungible same-class assets (one ordinary share is interchangeable with another); a property is unique (one specific dwelling at one specific address), and there is no "same class" of property to match against.

-The conceptual difficulty the 1998 reform was solving (pooling identical-class assets where a sell-and-rebuy could exploit the pool architecture) simply does not arise for direct land disposals.
-A landlord who sells a BTL flat on the open market and tries to rebuy the same flat needs a willing seller (the new buyer); circular sale-and-rebuy patterns are unusual at arm's length.
+The problem the 1998 reform was solving (pooled identical-class assets, where a sell-and-rebuy could exploit the pool architecture) does not arise for direct land disposals.
+If you sell a BTL flat on the open market and try to rebuy the same flat, you need a willing seller (whoever bought it from you), and a circular sale-and-rebuy is unusual at arm's length.

 The Actual Property-Side Traps: s.17 and s.18